multiexpmultiexp fcn_file_name

 > fix 3

-accepts parameters like 'null1', 'null2' and so on, and neglects
+Multiexp accepts parameters like 'null1', 'null2' and so on, and neglects

-their value; setting them 'fix' prevents minuit
+their value; setting them 'fix' prevents minuit from performing any calculation on them.

 The parameters τ must be always different from one another.
 If you define two of them with the same value, you will likely obtain a "singular matrix" error, that means you have a manifold of solutions.